 This is just the tip of the estate planning iceberg, so I hope I did not keep the conversation too shallow.
 If you want to read more in-depth information on a specific estate planning topic, send me a message with your questions.
 I might just make it the subject of my next post!

-Again, I know that estate planning is intimidating and a little grim, but it does not have to be this way.
+Again, I know that to create an estate plan is intimidating and a little grim, but it does not have to be this way.
 Creating an organized plan is self-care and is sure to bring you peace of mind and confidence!